Drapchi, also known as Lhasa Prison No. 1, officially opened as a prison in 1965. The site was originally a military garrison.

 Its large intake of prisoners has consisted of monks and nuns who have been detained for their political beliefs.

 Over the years it has gained a reputation for brutality.
 Many Tibetan survivors, who have managed to flee into exile, have described at length the poor conditions and torture tactics used at Drapchi.
-In 2001, the Tibetan Centre for Human Rights and Democracy documented this abuse it is report ‘Drapchi Prison: Tibet’s Most Dreaded Prison’.
+In 2001, the Tibetan Centre for Human Rights and Democracy documented this abuse in its report ‘Drapchi Prison: Tibet’s Most Dreaded Prison’.

 During his time at Drapchi a close associate of Dorje, Sonam Rinchen, was tortured to death.